Search RHCG Website

 Premedication can be used for the majority of elective and emergency intubations on the neonatal unit.
 Caution should be used if there are concerns about airway obstruction and there should first be a discussion with the consultant.
 Tracheal intubation without the use of premedication should only be considered in the delivery room or emergency life-threatening situations where IV access is not available3.

 While the evidence regarding the best combination of sedative and muscle relaxant is lacking, the regime detailed in this document has the most evidence in the preterm and newborn population2,7-9.
 Routine practice in the West of Scotland involves the use of fentanyl and suxamethonium.
 Fentanyl has been widely used in neonates for some time and is the recommended analgesic for intubations.
-Morphine should only be used if no other alternative.
+Morphine should only be used if there are no other alternatives.
 Suxamethonium is the preferred paralytic agent due to its rapid onset and short duration of action.
 Atropine is an antimuscarinic agent that helps to prevent reflex bradycardia and instability as a result of exaggerated vagal response during laryngoscopy.
-Consideration should be given to using atropine routinely as part of pre-medication in order to promote cardiovascular stability.
+Atropine should be given routinely as part of pre-medication in order to promote cardiovascular stability.

 In order to shorten time of drug preparation and improve safety, pre-made packs with standardised dosing of fentanyl and suxamethonium are available.
 Due to the mechanism of action and potential side effects of the drugs, the order and timing of administration is important.
 All drugs must be drawn up and checked before the first one is given.
 If giving atropine routinely as premedication, it can be given first.
 The fentanyl is then given slowly to avoid side effects of chest wall rigidity, followed by suxamethonium.
 Further details below.